gradusnikov/eclipse-chatgpt-plugin/README.md

   - use JavaDoc or related source code to better understand the context
   - perform a web search using [DuckDuckGo](https://duckduckgo.com/)
   - read a content of a web page
+- Use the OpenAI vision model to discuss a image content

 You can also pose general questions to ChatGPT, just like with the regular ChatGPT interface.